Opioid Crisis Hits Home: Fentanyl

-> Fentanyl’s propensity to kill comes from it’s extreme strength.
+Fentanyl’s propensity to kill comes from it’s extreme strength.
 According to the Centers for Disease Control & Prevention (CDC) fentanyl is 50 times stronger than heroin and 100 times stronger than morphine.
-A lethal dose of heroine is about 30 milligrams, while a mere 3 milligrams of fentanyl can take a life.
+A lethal dose of heroine is about 30 milligrams, while a mere 3 milligrams of this substance can take a life.

-> Some of the fentanyl supply available illegally is diverted, or stolen, from medical facilities and pharmacies.
+Some of the fentanyl supply available illegally is diverted, or stolen, from medical facilities and pharmacies.
 The vast majority of fentanyl sold illegally is produced in unregulated, illicit labs.

 With the potential to make fortunes, illegally produced fentanyl floods the streets of our towns and cities.
 Criminals use illegal labs in China to create and sell the powder, which drug cartels around the world mix with other drugs and form into pills.
 The pills are then sold on the black market as pain or anxiety medication or mixed in bags and sold as pure heroin or cocaine.
 These illicit drugs have unregulated amounts of fentanyl which can prove deadly.
 According to the Drug Enforcement Agency (DEA) drug traffickers can make $1.5 million dollars on products made from one kilogram of illicit fentanyl.

 For addicts, the risk of drug use is upped greatly because they do not know the content of substances they are putting in their bodies.
 The clandestine labs producing fentanyl knock-off variations crank out product, not knowing how those products affect the body.
 Lacking the precise equipment of the medical field drug traffickers risk creating pills and powders that will cause overdose.